mipayne/JustTheClass/Unit3/index.md

 - <u>Identify</u> a Lomer Cottrell lock through TEM micrographs
 - <u>Identify</u> a stacking fault tetrahedra through TEM micrographs

-By being able to identify these features in TEM micrographs you will have a tool in your toolbox accomplish several overall learning objectives including:
+By being able to identify these features in TEM micrographs, you will have a tool in your toolbox to accomplish several overall learning objectives including:
   - Develop plans to determine which deformation features are present
   - Evaluate claims that a paper makes about what deformation features are present